 Jane and others who present this way are not necessarily psychotic, borderline psychotic, or even magical thinkers.
 They benefit from a deep understanding of the nature of trauma dissociation and its positive and negative effects on their lives.
 This enables us to work with them more effectively.

 In my practice, I always try to look beyond conventional diagnostics and focus on the individual experience of my patients.
-My book Rhythms of Recovery: Trauma, Nature, and the Body will guide you through that and provide a comprehensive look at trauma, diagnosing PTSD, and finding “hidden in plain sight” symptoms.
+My book Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma will guide you through that and provide a comprehensive look at trauma, diagnosing PTSD, and finding “hidden in plain sight” symptoms.

 If you are a trauma-informed health professional or mental health professional, I urge you to learn more about comprehensive approaches to trauma treatment in my CE and certification course Nutritional and Integrative Medicine for Mental Health Professionals.